 The work site should be clearly marked as a hazardous area and only workers should be permitted.

-Removing Asbestos Materials
+7. Removing Asbestos Materials

 Once the previous steps have been completed, workers will use special equipment to remove asbestos-containing material.
 Afterward, the material is double-bagged in asbestos disposal waste bags, sealed and stored in a designated trailer or dumpster with a protective poly lining.

-Asbestos Cleanup Procedures
+8. Asbestos Cleanup Procedures

 Following the removal of all asbestos-containing material, it is required to test the area by a third-party certified air sampler.
 This ensures that the abatement contractor followed proper procedures during the abatement process and any airborne asbestos is well below permissible levels.

 After the asbestos abatement process is completed, you should receive a second written record outlining the work done and those proper procedures were followed.